Loaded Cowboy Pasta Salad

 Cook the Bacon – Cook the bacon until it is perfectly crispy.
 (Pro Tip: Baking bacon in the oven makes cleanup easier!)
 Once cooked, drain the bacon on a paper towel-lined plate, then coarsely chop it into pieces.

 Brown the Beef – In a skillet, cook the ground beef until it is fully browned.
-Drain off any excess grease.
+Drain off any excess fat.
 Season the beef generously with onion powder, garlic powder, salt, and pepper to taste.
-Set the beef aside to cool.
+Set aside and let the beef cool.

 Assemble the Dressing and Toss